Massimo Margiotta: International career

 Born in Venezuela, Margiotta played for Italy at youth level and at Football at the 2000 Summer Olympics.
-In 2004 FIFA changed its rules to allow a footballer switch nation to be represented if he had multi-nationality.
-Originally targeted for player aged under 21, that year also accept any player to apply.
+In 2004 FIFA changed its rules to allow a footballer to switch nation if he had multi-nationality.
+Originally aimed at players under the age of 21, that year allowed all players to apply.
 Margiotta switched to Venezuela as he might have no chance to play for Italy.
-He collected 11 caps, 4 of them were friendlies.
+He collected 11 caps, four of which were friendlies.

 Post-retirement

-Since retired in 2011, Margiotta became a staff of Vicenza youth system, as Responsabili dell'Attività di Base from 2011–12 season to 2013–14 season (along with Alberto Ciarelli), In 2014–15 season he replaced Stefano Umbro as Responsabile Attività Agonistic.
+Since he retired in 2011, Margiotta became a staff of Vicenza youth system, as Responsabili dell'Attività di Base from 2011–12 season to 2013–14 season (along with Alberto Ciarelli), In the 2014–15 season he replaced Stefano Umbro as Responsabile Attività Agonistica.

-In July 2015, Margiotta (for two months), CEO Dario Cassingena, Antonio Mandato and coach Mauro Carretta were sanctioned by Italian Football Federation (FIGC) on transfer irregularity on the signing of youth player Domenico Ranalletta.
+In July 2015, Margiotta (for two months), Dario Cassingena, Antonio Mandato and coach Mauro Carretta were sanctioned by Italian Football Federation (FIGC) due to a transfer irregularity in the signing of youth player Domenico Ranalletta.

 On 1 July 2017, he took over as the new youth system chief of Hellas Verona.
 On 20 October 2022, Margiotta extended his contract with Hellas Verona until 2027.